Skip to main content

 Sensitive Species

 Wildlife Insights is committed to sharing data for conservation purposes.
-However, certain species may be at-risk with the exposure of specific geographic location data.
-Wildlife Insights will restrict public access to exact locations of sensitive species in order to protect these species.
+However, certain species may be at risk from exposure to specific geographic location data.
+To protect these species, Wildlife Insights will restrict public access to the exact locations of sensitive species.
+Learn more about what species are protected by Wildlife Insights.